qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 In the paper, they usually cache 50% of the layers, e.g., the output of the 6th multi-head self-attention block in a 12-block encoder.
 However, they find out that it does not work equally for all the tasks.
-For example, the question answering task suffers from a greater degradation in performance with 50% of the layers recycled, and they choose to lower it down to 25% for this task, so they suggest determining the level of caching based on the task at hand. they also note that caching provides a more considerable speedup for larger models and on lower-end machines.
+For example, the question answering task suffers from a more significant degradation in performance with 50% of the layers recycled, and they choose to lower it down to 25% for this task, so they suggest determining the level of caching based on the task at hand. they also note that caching provides a more considerable speedup for larger models and on lower-end machines.